Siecje/htmd/README.md

 - If you made changes to one of your templates and ran build you wouldn't update existing files unless you deleted your build folder everytime.

 I believe the reason there are so many static site generators is people are picky about their workflow and that's okay.
-This is also a great way to stay up to date with Packaging in Python.
+This is also a great way to stay up to date with packaging in Python.

 ## What is the difference between posts and pages?